UX Design & Product Case Studies

 What was my design process?

-In consultation with the service team and its manager I explored different options with them through initial sketches and journey maps.
+In consultation with the service team and its manager, I explored different options using initial sketches and journey maps.
 I also talked to the product manager and development team of this project to find out what was being discussed on their end and what the goals were of that team on this project.
 In addition I also consulted with other user experience designers in our office.
 After iterating several times with sketched wireframes and journey maps, I presented my ideas to the UX team, product team, and product manager.
 After several rounds of conceptualizing we finally arrived at a solution we thought would work.
 I was then given the task of designing a high-fidelity solution.
 Using Adobe XD I designed a solution for our desktop product and the development team began working on it.
 While I was at RainFocus our user testing processes had not been organized completely and so the high fidelity prototype I produced was not tested before development.
 The company also had promised to deliver the tool by a certain date and there was considerable pressure to release the product before testing could be done.

 What was the outcome of the project?